Technologicat/unpythonic/README.md

 assert out == [0, 1, 2, 3]
 ```

-Keep in mind, though, that this pure-Python FP looping mechanism is slow (even with `fasttco`), so it may make sense to use it only when "the FP-ness" (no mutation, scoping) is important.
+Keep in mind, though, that this pure-Python FP looping mechanism is slow, so it may make sense to use it only when "the FP-ness" (no mutation, scoping) is important.

 Also be aware that `@looped` is specifically neither a ``for`` loop nor a ``while`` loop; instead, it is a general looping mechanism that can express both kinds of loops.